Diamond Lake (Illinois): Recreation

+Diamond Lake features a resort named The Landing on Diamond Lake, renamed from Diamond Lake Beach in 2026.
+The resort offers a variety of water sports and activities, like kayaking, paddle boarding, and swimming.
+Non-water activities available near the lake include live music and food & drinks.

+Winter sports like ice skating, ice fishing, and ice boating are popular in the winter months.

+Fishing in the lake is allowed, but catch and release methods are encouraged; due to the stressors on the ecosystem, the Illinois Department of Natural Resources has had to introduce new fish manually in order to support the lake's habitat.

 Wildlife

 Diamond Lake is home to several species of flora and fauna.
 The most common aquatic plants found in the lake include coontail, sago pondweed, and the invasive Eurasian watermilfoil and curly-leaf pondweed.
 In 2008, the following thirteen species of fish were identified in the lake: bluegill, pumpkinseed, largemouth bass, yellow bass, yellow perch, black crappie, walleye, northern pike, channel catfish, Eurasian carp, golden shiner, emerald shiner, and American gizzard shad.

 In 2008, invasive zebra mussels were first sighted in Diamond Lake.

 Common loons and American white pelicans can be sighted at the lake during their annual migrations.
 Canada geese, mallards, and great blue herons are common residents, and bald eagles are often seen flying over the lake.
 Muskrats, red foxes, and painted turtles also live in or around Diamond Lake.

 Residents living near the lake founded the Diamond Lake Preservation Association in 2014.
 The group's mission is the maintain the health and usability of Diamond Lake by effectively managing its invasive species.